MaterializeInc/materialize/doc/user/content/sql/show-sinks.md

     - /sql/show-sink
 ---

-`SHOW SINKS` returns a list of all sinks available to your Materialize instances.
+`SHOW SINKS` returns a list of all sinks available in Materialize.

 ## Syntax